markomanninen/hyml/doc/index.rst

     -- `CL-WHO <http://weitz.de/cl-who/>`__

 **Python**

 Since Hy is a rather new language wrapper, there was no dedicated generator available (natively written) for it.
 Or at least I didn't find them.
 Maybe this is also, because one could easily use Python libraries.
-Any Python library can be imported to Hy with a simple import clause.
-And vice versa, any Hy module can be imported to Python with the ordinary import command.
-I have made such html generator module for Python 4 years ago, namely `tagpy` which is now called `Remarkuple3 <https://github.com/markomanninen/remarkuple3>`__.
+Any Python library can be imported to Hy with a simple `import` clause.
+And vice versa, any Hy module can be imported to Python with the ordinary `(import)` command.

+I had made html generator module for Python four years ago, namely `tagpy`, which is now called `Remarkuple3 <https://github.com/markomanninen/remarkuple3>`__.
 It is a general purpose class with automatic tag object creation on the fly.
+It follows strictly XML specifications.
 I should show some core parts of it.

 First the tag class:

 .. code:: python